valentintsyklaury-boop/Appollo11-demo-api/README.md

-# Appollo11-demo-api
-Appollo11 Demo API
+🚀 Appollo11 API

-This is a minimal Node.js API created to simulate a realistic development environment for security testing and DevSecOps demonstrations.
+Appollo11 is a minimal Node.js API designed to simulate a realistic production environment for DevSecOps and application security lifecycle demonstrations.

-The purpose of this repository is to demonstrate:
+This repository exists to demonstrate how modern security tooling should provide visibility across the full software lifecycle:

+Code → Build → Deploy → Expose

+🎯 Purpose

+Most teams begin security at the repository level.
+However, risk propagates beyond source code into container images and publicly exposed infrastructure.

+Appollo11 is structured to represent a small but production-like service that enables demonstration of:

-Dependency scanning (SCA)
+Dependency vulnerability scanning (SCA)

 Static analysis (SAST)

 Secret detection

-Container image security (via Docker)
+Container image scanning

-Surface monitoring once deployed
+Surface / exposure monitoring (once deployed)

-Tech Stack
+🛠 Tech Stack

 Node.js